A. The test of the Rechabites.

 a.
 In the days of Jehoiakim: The chronology is difficult to follow and may have been of little concern to Jeremiah.
 Jehoiakim reigned before Zedekiah.
 Some (like Morgan) believed this prophecy was delivered during the reign of Zedekiah but recalled events from the days of Jehoiakim.

 i.
-“No precise date is given, but the mention in verse 11 of Chaldean and Aramean forces coming up against the land seems to suit 2 Kings 24:2-4, when bands of Chaldean, Arameans, and other vassal contingents were sent against Jehoiakim.”
+“No precise date is given, but the mention in Jeremiah 35:11 of Chaldean and Aramean forces coming up against the land seems to suit 2 Kings 24:2-4, when bands of Chaldean, Arameans, and other vassal contingents were sent against Jehoiakim.”
 (Thompson)

 b.
 Go to the house of Rechabites: We don’t know much about the Rechabites, a radically committed sect among the Israelites who emphasized a nomadic life as Israel lived in the wilderness.